SAP/open-resource-discovery/docs/spec-v1/index.md

   - MUST be unique within `<namespace>`.
   - SHOULD be (sufficiently) human readable (avoid UUIDs).

-- **`<majorVersion>`** the major version for the chosen strategy
+- **`<majorVersion>`** the major version for the chosen specification

   - MUST be an integer.
-  - MUST be incremented if the strategy introduced an incompatible change for the implementers of the strategy.
+  - MUST be incremented if the specification introduced an incompatible change for the implementers of the specification.
     This correlates with a major version change in [Semantic Versioning](https://semver.org/).
-  - MUST NOT be incremented if non-breaking changes have been made; the updated strategy should replace the current one.
+  - MUST NOT be incremented if non-breaking changes have been made; the updated specification should replace the current one.

 A Specification ID MUST not exceed 255 characters in total.